FAQ's -- Started (16-17 weeks) and Semi-Started (10-11 weeks) and now Pre-Started Pups (see bottom of page)

 What's the best way to get them acquainted with their new house?

 I recommend that you limit your pup to just one room at first; the one that has the door they will use to go out and it should have their "door bells" hanging from the knob.
 For the first week or so, he should be in the crate whenever you aren't actually watching or playing with him.
 At this point they can now hold their bladder and bowels for several hours (unless they just had huge drink), so you should be the one to decide when you take them out. (except for first thing in the morning:) I would do that every hour or two at first.
 Head immediately to the door, tell them to "ring the bells" and make them touch their nose to make it ring, then say "good boy" and take him straight to the place you want him to eliminate.
 Do this simple task over and over until the path to the door and your chosen elimination spot is well known.
 Once that is accomplished, you can slowly add another adjoining room to their domain every several days or so.
 If there is a part of the house you don't want them in, just tell them "no... out" and if the boundaries are not clear, you may need to "draw a line in the sand" by putting a piece of blue painter's masking tape on the floor temporarily.
 No need to yell unless you want to train your dog to only respond to your raised voice.
 Just give command in a pleasant voice and if he doesn't obey the first time, gently correct him using his collar until he understands.
 Say it once; correct twice.
+Then let lots of praise be their reward not food or treats.

 I'd like to obedience train myself, but hate all the accidents and getting up at night.
 Do you ever offer Semi-Started pups?
 Yes, we sometimes do and for those who want to do most of the training themselves, it's a great way to save some money and get your pup sooner.
 Semi-started pups are usually ready for their homes at 11 weeks.
 By then, they will have had their crate training started and can usually (but barely) make it through the night without needing to go out.
 They also are mostly content in their crate and no longer cry/whine.
 Most will have been taught sit, stay, and "leave it" by then.
 They will have had a 2 sets of shots, a worming, a flea treatment, as well as a microchip, but it would be up to their new owners to finish their needed shots as well as altering (spay or neuter).
-Their price is $4000 ($4500 in SoCal) which includes: A healthy pup, some very basic obedience training, a good amount of crate training, some shots, a micro-chip, crate, fleece bed, The Dog Father's Perfect Dog training dvds with small-size training collar and kit, "door bells", favorite toys, and a 26 month written health guarantee.
+Their price is $4500 includes sales tax you get: A healthy pup, some very basic obedience training, a good amount of crate training, some shots, a micro-chip, crate, fleece bed, The Dog Father's Perfect Dog training dvds with small-size training collar and kit, "door bells", favorite toys, and a 26 month written health guarantee.

 Started or Baby?